Menu

 Fargo’s water sources are the Red River of the North and the Sheyenne River.
 Water that is treated in the Fargo Water Treatment Plant is thoroughly tested and meets all of the requirements set by the U.S. Environmental Protection Agency (EPA).
 When water leaves our treatment processes, there is no lead contamination or health risks from exposure to lead.

 Lead can enter drinking water when pipes and plumbing fixtures made of lead, or containing a mixture of lead, corrode.
 Many factors affect the corrosion process, such as water chemistry and the mixture of plumbing materials found in a dwelling.
 The process of corrosion is likely to occur when the water is acidic and has a low mineral content, leaching lead from the pipe material into the water within the pipe.
-Learn more about the conditions that lead to corrosive water and lead found in drinking water here.
+Learn more about the conditions that can contribute to corrosive water by visiting the EPA website.

 Factors affecting the corrosion process: